cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - CrypTool book: Extensive revision:
                  - extensions and update to status quo,
-                 - inclusion of many Sage code samples, delivery of the Sage code as files,
+                 - inclusion of many SageMath code samples, delivery of the SageMath code as files,
                  - minor bug-fixes,
                  - menu tree within appendix A.1 adapted to the new version of CrypTool,